bayyangjie/Applied-Statistical-Methods-and-Causal-Analysis/README.md

 ```
 Creating custom labels for each of the four columns and summarizing the population mean of the storeids under each Team category.

+#### Visualization - Population mean of region per cluster of storeids
 ```
 ggplot(a_mean, aes(x = category, y = meanvalue, color = category)) +
   geom_point() +